Robin Pickard photo

 Notable examples of Robin’s work include:

-• Drafting a skeleton argument that persuaded an Employment Tribunal Judge to strike out a claim because the Claimant had destroyed key evidence (r 37(1)(a) and (1)(e) of the ET Rules 2013).
+• Drafting a skeleton argument that persuaded an Employment Tribunal Judge to strike out a claim because the Claimant had destroyed key evidence (r 37(1)(b) and (1)(e) of the ET Rules 2013).
 The strike out decision was upheld by the EAT in Kaur v Sun Mark Ltd and Others [2024] EAT 41.

 • Successfully applying to amend his client’s pleadings at a Preliminary Hearing.
 Thereafter, Robin submitted a schedule of loss which led to a favourable settlement for his client (these instructions included advising on the terms of the COT3 agreement).